Theta Decay Calculator

 Frequently Asked Questions

-Why does theta accelerate near expiration?
+Why does theta speed up near expiration?

-What DTE should I sell options at for maximum theta?
+What DTE should I sell at?

-Does theta decay over weekends?
+Does theta decay on weekends?

 Options involve risk and are not suitable for all investors.
 All calculations are estimates — actual results will vary.
 Not financial advice.
 Full disclosure